bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/workflow.rst

 (i.e. an internal self-signed certificate authority [CA]), then you can skip this step.
 Otherwise, your organization must
-:ref:`set up its own self-signed certificate authority <Set Up a Self-Signed Certificate Authority>`.
+:ref:`set up its own self-signed certificate authority <How to Set Up a Self-Signed Certificate Authority>`.

 2. Register a Domain and Get an SSL Certificate for It